mafdezmoreno/SDL2_Tetris/README.md

 To configure the project correctly I recommend to use the instruction of [Lazyfoo](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/mac/xcode/index.php)

-If you are using a new M1 processor, make sure that you are executting Xcode under Rosetta 2.
+If you are using a new M1 processor, make sure that you are running Xcode under Rosetta 2.
 The SDL2 library doesn't works for M1 processor, unless you use that tool.

 ## Rubric Points